 Every leader ought to learn practical communication skills, irrespective of gender.
 A business venture’s order and sanity can quickly degenerate when leadership cannot effectively communicate its goals and hallmarks.
 Mastering the ability to speak to anyone, and the workforce would succumb to the magic wand of your communication skills.

 Build a formidable support network

 As an entrepreneur, you always have far more than you can chew on your plate.
 Therefore, it is crucial to have a team of support staff to efficiently and promptly delegate tasks.
-Such delegation will relieve you of burden and grant enough time to focus on running the actual business enterprise.
+Such delegation will relieve you of the burden and grant you enough time to focus on running the actual business enterprise.

 Strike a balance between family life and business

 Leaders are problem solvers, and the most daring organizational bottlenecks find their way to the leader’s desk.
 Addressing work-related issues can directly affect female business executives’ family life.

 It takes adequate preparations and an understanding spouse to head a Fortune 500 company.
 Being a single mother does not make the situation any better.
 Hence, don’t ever strike out family.
 Take some time off; even male executives do, don’t they?
 As a female entrepreneur, find work schedules that work best for you and your family.
 An example is occasionally working from home.